 Fig. \ref{fig:nH-T_SB-NHI} shows that the $T$-$n_{\rm H}$ relations for each simulation have generally similar forms, although at higher particle number densities, $n_{\rm H}\gtrsim 10^{-1}\rm \;cm^{-3}$, simulations differ in the way star formation is computed.
 Dense regions are reasonably rare, so assuming a simpler star formation calculation at lower particle density (where metallicities are low and star formation plays a less important role) helps to increase overall computational efficiency.
-The \texttt{Sherwood} simulation has no data at high particle number densities because (as mentioned previously, Section \ref{sec:hydrosims}) a simplified subgrid baryonic physics prescription is used, and this tends to under-produce the higher density regions.
-The consequence of this is also observed in the CDDF (Section \ref{sec:CDF} and Fig. \ref{fig:CDF}).
+The Sherwood simulation has no data at high particle number densities because (as mentioned previously, Section \ref{sec:hydrosims}) a simplified subgrid baryonic physics prescription is used, and this tends to under-produce the higher density regions.
+The consequence of this is also observed in the CDDF (Section \ref{sec:CDDF} and Fig. \ref{fig:CDDF}).

-This low density region of the $T$-$n_{\rm H}$ relation represents the diffuse IGM, where gas temperature is determined by both cooling and photoionisation processes \citep{Dave1999,Hernquist1996}.
+This low-density region of the $T$-$n_{\rm H}$ relation represents the diffuse IGM, where gas temperature is determined by both cooling and photoionisation processes \citep{Dave1999,Hernquist1996}.
 Avoiding very low values (near the particle mass resolution limit), the data can be modelled as a power-law,

-where $\gamma$ is the power-law index quantifying the thermal state of the diffuse IGM and the factor $k_T$ has units of K cm$^{-3}$.
-The fitting was carried out by first calculating the modes for each column in the left panels of Fig. \ref{fig:nH-T_SB-NHI} i.e. deriving the modes at constant $n_{\rm H}$.
-The mode was used after having tried a median, since the former gave a better visual fit.
-We then applied \texttt{SciPy} \citep{Virtanen2020} non-linear least squares to the set of modes, not to the images themselves), fitting to manually selected data regions (shown as dotted lines in Fig. \ref{fig:nH-T_SB-NHI}), to reduce the impact of end effects).
+where $\gamma$ is the power-law index quantifying the thermal state of the diffuse IGM and the factor $T_0$ has units of K. The fitting was carried out by first calculating the modes for each column in the left panels of Fig. \ref{fig:nH-T_SB-NHI}, i.e. deriving the modes at constant $n_{\rm H}$.
+The mode was used after having tried the median, since the former gave a better visual fit.
+We then applied \texttt{SciPy} \citep{Virtanen2020} non-linear least squares to the set of modes, not to the images themselves, fitting to manually selected data regions (shown as dotted lines in Fig. \ref{fig:nH-T_SB-NHI}), to reduce the impact of end effects.
 Although the results obtained (including parameter uncertainty estimates) depend on these decisions, the resulting fits look reasonable.